The Berlin Stories: Historical background

 The events depicted in The Berlin Stories are derived from Isherwood's colorful escapades in the Weimar Republic.
 In 1929, Isherwood moved to Weimar Berlin during the twilight of the Golden Twenties.
 At the time, Isherwood was an apprentice novelist who was politically indifferent about the rise of fascism in Germany.
 He had relocated to Berlin to pursue a hedonistic life as an openly gay man and to enjoy the city's orgiastic Jazz Age cabarets.
 He socialized with a blithe coterie of gay writers that included Stephen Spender, Paul Bowles, and W.H.
 Auden.

 In Berlin during Winter 1930–1931, Isherwood met Gerald Hamilton, an unscrupulous businessman who inspired the fictional character of Arthur Norris.
 Like the fictional character which he inspired, Hamilton was regarded by his fellow British expatriates to be a "nefarious, amoral, sociopathic, manipulative conniver" who "did not hesitate to use or abuse friends and enemies alike."
-Isherwood later alleged that Hamilton likely stole a large sum of money from him when the author asked Hamilton to bribe officials in order rescue his gay lover Heinz Neddermeyer from persecution by the Nazi regime due to his sexual orientation.
+Isherwood later alleged that Hamilton likely stole a large sum of money from him when the author asked Hamilton to bribe officials in order to rescue his gay lover Heinz Neddermeyer from persecution by the Nazi regime due to his sexual orientation.

-Due to his limited finances, Isherwood shared modest lodgings in Berlin with 19-year-old Jean Ross, a British cabaret singer who inspired the fictional character of Sally Bowles.
+Due to his limited finances, Isherwood shared modest lodgings in Berlin with 19-year-old flapper Jean Ross, a British cabaret singer who inspired the fictional character of Sally Bowles.
 An aspiring film actress, Ross earned her living as a chanteuse in lesbian bars and second-rate cabarets.
-Isherwood visited these nightclubs to hear Ross sing, and he later described her voice as poor yet effective: "She had a surprisingly deep, husky voice.
-She sang badly, without any expression, her hands hanging down at her sides—yet her performance was, in its own way, effective because of her startling appearance and her air of not caring a curse of what people thought of her."
+Isherwood visited these nightclubs to hear Ross sing, and he later described her voice as poor yet effective.

+"She had a surprisingly deep, husky voice," Isherwood wrote, "She sang badly, without any expression, her hands hanging down at her sides—yet her performance was, in its own way, effective because of her startling appearance and her air of not caring a curse of what people thought of her."
 Likewise, Stephen Spender recalled that Ross' singing ability was quite underwhelming: "In my mind's eye, I can see her now in some dingy bar standing on a platform and singing so inaudibly that I could not hear her from the back of the room where I was discreetly seated."